Human Rights and Democracy in the World (2013) - 1.12.2014

 LIBE/FEMM–EU Strategy against trafficking in human beings 2.12.2014

-During a joint meeting, the EU Anti-Trafficking Coordinator Myria Vassiliadou will have the opportunity to outline to members of LIBE and FEMM the latest policy developments on trafficking in human beings at EU level.
-The debate will focus on the related Package that was issued by the Commission in order to mark the 8th EU Anti-trafficking day of 18 October, in particular the mid-term report of the 2012-2016 EU strategy.
-This point will be followed by a presentation of the Global Report on Trafficking in Persons 2014 of the United Nations Office on Drugs and Crime by Kristiina Kangaspunta (UNODC).
+During a joint meeting, the EU Anti-Trafficking Coordinator Myria Vassiliadou had the opportunity to outline to Members of LIBE and FEMM the latest policy developments on trafficking in human beings at EU level.
+The debate focussed on the related Package that was issued by the Commission in order to mark the 8th EU Anti-trafficking day of 18 October, in particular the mid-term report of the 2012-2016 EU strategy.
+This point was followed by a presentation of the Global Report on Trafficking in Persons 2014 of the United Nations Office on Drugs and Crime by Kristiina Kangaspunta (UNODC).

 As chair of the FEMM Committee I wish to extend a warm welcome to all visitors to our official website.
 Women’s rights and gender equality are the core issues of our Committee and we hope that our improved web presence can give the citizens and everyone who is interested in our mission, a better picture of our work and bring us closer to each other.

 We will use this channel, besides other communication channels, to further promote the Committee’s mandate and achievements through information and transparency to our audience.
 Despite many successes in empowering women, numerous issues still exist in our social, cultural, political, and economic life where women are not equally treated.
 Our general concerns are voiced namely over pay gap, women's economic independence, female poverty, women's underrepresentation in decision making, sexual and reproductive health rights, trafficking and violence against women and girls.
 We want to bring a change and mainstream gender into all EU policies.
 In order to do this, we need the help of civil society and all organizations who contribute to the engagement for equal rights for all.